 The department responds to thousands of incidents involving fire alarms, emergency medical and public assistance.

 Fire personnel is also responsible for maintenance and repair of fire stations, fire trucks and vehicles, and fire apparatus.

 Annually, the department inspects the City's target hazards including schools, gas stations, nursing homes and hospitals.
 The City's 1,400+ fire hydrants are inspected for leakage and general operating condition.
 Hydrants are also flow-tested and pumped on a cyclical basis.

-The Royal Oak Fire Department has been actively involved with CPR education for the community for a number of years.
+The Royal Oak Fire Department has been actively involved with CPR education for the community for decades.
 The Department is pleased to offer a variety of classes for its citizens of all ages:

 CPR classes are offered once a month.
 The next class is scheduled for:

 Classes cost $40.
 For more information call 248-246-3804.

 Instructors are certified by the American Heart Association, and are members of the Royal Oak Fire Department.
 Our Firefighters/Instructors are anxious to meet you and partner with you as you become a trained and confident citizen of our community, prepared to face a medical emergency.
 Call today for enrollment in the next available class.

 |William J. Folland||4/3/1912 - 2/10/1913|

 |Martin Bishop||6/1/1924 - 11/1/1928|